symfony/symfony-docs/translation.rst

 -------------------------------------------------------------------

-The most time-consuming task when translating an application is to extract all the original contents added to the templates and to keep all the translation files in sync.
+The most time-consuming task when translating an application is to extract all the template contents to be translated and to keep all the translation files in sync.
 Symfony includes a command called ``translation:update`` that helps you in these tasks.

 The "safe mode" of this command uses the ``--dump-messages`` option to output in the command console the strings to be translated: